 Specific Life Jacket Requirements

-- All vessels must have at least one USCG–approved wearable Type I, II, III, or V life jacket for each person on board.
+- All boats must carry one USCG–approved wearable Type I, II, III, or V life jacket for each person on board or being towed.

-- In addition to the above requirements, one USCG–approved throwable Type IV device must be on board vessels 16 feet or longer (except canoes and kayaks).
+- In addition to the above requirements, boats 16 feet in length or longer must have one USCG–approved throwable Type IV device on board and immediately accessible.